openresty/lua-nginx-module/README.markdown

 This function will not return until all the subrequests terminate.
-The total latency is the longest latency of the subrequests, instead of their sum.
+The total latency is the longest latency of the individual subrequests rather than the sum.

-When you do not know how many subrequests you want to issue in advance, you can use Lua tables for both requests and responses.
-For instance,
+Lua tables can be used for both requests and responses when the number of subrequests to be issued is not known in advance:

     -- construct the requests table